Designing the org chart

 Mech Elec SW CAD Fin Spon Out Media

-A 12-person rookie team may have one person wearing the finance, sponsorship, and media hats.
+On a 12-person rookie team, one person may wear the finance, sponsorship, and media hats at once.
 A 60-person team may have a dozen people in business alone.
-The principle is the same: name every function, assign an owner, and write it down so the role survives the person.
+The principle holds at both sizes: name every function, give it an owner, and write it down so the role survives the person.

 Key takeaways